Health Educators— Integrating Behavioral Science with Injury and Violence Prevention

-Health Education is a field / social science that promotes, maintains, and improves individual and community health by teaching individuals and communities how to assume responsibility for addressing health care issues.
-Health Education:
+Health education is a social science field that promotes, maintains, and improves individual and community health by teaching individuals and communities how to assume responsibility for addressing healthcare issues.

 - Draws from the biological, environmental, psychological, physical, and medical sciences